How to clean a bathroom: a step-by-step guide for a gleaming finish

 Now is also a good time to take the opportunity to clean the door handles in your bathroom too.
 They are high-traffic areas that are touched much more regularly than we think, so it's a good idea to sanitize them often and incorporate them into our deep-clean bathroom routine.
 If you have marble in your bathroom tailor your routine to how to clean marble specifically.

 This is a great time to clean the outside of your cabinets, which are often easily forgotten.
 Choose a natural cleaning product that is compatible with your cabinet material.
 If you have wood cabinets, you may want to use a wood cleaner instead of a formula meant for stone or ceramic.

-9. Wash the floor
+13. Wash the floor

-Pay particular attention to the area around the toilet, and corners where dirt and grime often collect.
+Pay particular attention to the area around and behind the toilet, and corners where dirt and grime often collect.
 You may choose to use a mop – or, in a smaller bathroom, it may be easy enough to get down on your hands and knees and scrub the floor for a really thorough clean.

 How often should we clean the bathroom?

-However, some parts of it should ideally be cleaned more frequently to ensure your bathroom is as sanitary and germ-free as possible:
+However, some parts of it should ideally be cleaned more frequently, say every other day, to ensure your bathroom is as sanitary and germ-free as possible:

 - Sink: Similarly, the sink will generally be more than fine with you giving it a weekly clean.
 However, if spillages occur on the basin, such as toothpaste or soap, it's best to spot-treat it and scrub off the products as you go, in order to avoid having to scrub off hardened-on dirt or products at the end of the week